 The social unrest in Chile from 2019 to 2020 was triggered by an increase in transport fares in Santiago.
-Protests began on October 7 with high school students jumping turnstiles in metro stations the day after the Public Transport Expert Panel enforced the bus fare raise by 10 pesos and the peak-time metro fare by 30 pesos (Emol 2019).
-Tensions escalated with a call for a massive protest on October 18 (Rivera & Ruyt 2019).
-On October 16, heightened online interest followed clashes with Carabineros at Santa Ana station, leading to arrests (Google 2019, 24Horas.cl 2019).
-The situation worsened with Metro service suspensions and vandalism at Plaza de Armas station, resulting in 133 student arrests on October 17 (Al Jazeera 2019).
+On October 1, 2019, the Public Transport Expert Panel raised the bus fare by 10 pesos and the peak-time metro fare by 30 pesos, effective October 6 (Panel de Expertos Del Transporte Público Ley N° 20.378 2019).
+Protests began on October 7 with high school students jumping turnstiles in metro stations (Emol, 2019).
+Tensions escalated with a call for a massive protest on October 18 (Rivera and Ruyt, 2019).
+On October 16, heightened online interest followed clashes with Carabineros at Santa Ana station, leading to arrests (Google, 2019; 24Horas.cl, 2019).
+The situation worsened with Metro service suspensions and vandalism at Plaza de Armas station, resulting in 133 student arrests on October 17 (CNN Chile, 2019b; Al Jazeera, 2019a).

-On October 18, large-scale protests, known as the "Santiagazo," erupted, with significant clashes and a massive "cacerolazo" (pot-banging protest) in support of the demonstrations (Rollano 2019).
-In response, Minister of Public Security Andrés Chadwick invoked the National Security Act (CNN Chile 2019), and President Sebastián Piñera declared a state of emergency in Santiago and nearby cities, with curfews imposed (Dulci & Sadivia 2021).
-Despite these measures, protests spread to other regions (Stuardo 2019), leading Piñera to extend the state of emergency and propose suspending the fare increases (Prensa Presidencia 2019a).
-On October 20, Piñera met with leaders to discuss solutions, resulting in the proposal of new constitution and suspension of the Metro fare increase (Senado 2019).
+On October 18, large-scale protests, known as the "Santiagazo," erupted, with significant clashes and a massive "cacerolazo" (pot-banging protest) in support of the demonstrations (Rollano, 2019).
+In response, Minister of Public Security Andrés Chadwick invoked the National Security Act (CNN Chile, 2019a), and President Sebastián Piñera declared a state of emergency in Santiago and nearby cities, with curfews imposed (Dulci and Sadivia, 2021).
+Despite these measures, protests spread to other regions (Stuardo, 2019), leading Piñera to extend the state of emergency and propose suspending the fare increases (Prensa Presidencia, 2019a).
+On October 20, Piñera met with leaders to discuss solutions, resulting in the proposal of new constitution and suspension of the Metro fare increase (Senado, 2019).
 Protests intensified, with peaceful demonstrators and violent incidents, including arson and looting.
-Social movement leaders called for a new constitution, and large-scale marches continued, as La Marcha Más Grande de todas (El Desconcierto 2019).
-Under pressure, Piñera ended the state of emergency and replaced several ministers (Deutsche Welle 2019).
-Protests persisted, with trade unions calling for a general strike on November 4 (Europa Press 2019).
+Social movement leaders called for a new constitution, and large-scale marches continued, as La Marcha Más Grande de Chile (Villarroel and Flores, 2019).
+Under pressure, Piñera ended the state of emergency and replaced several ministers (Deutsche Welle, 2019).
+Protests persisted in reduced amount, with trade unions calling for a general strike on November 4 (Europa Press, 2019).
+Moreover, the headquarters of the right-wing party Unión Democratica Independiente and the memorial of Jaime Guzmán, the architect of Pinochet's 1980 constitution, were vandalized.
+(Ahumada and Vera, 2019) The Ministry of Public Security announced police reforms following allegations of human rights violations (infobae, 2019), but the initiative never took place.